munechika-koyo/cherab_phix/docs/user/installation.rst

     python dev.py build
     python dev.py install

-These commands enable the user to compile cython codes and install it as editable mode.
+These commands enable the user to compile cython codes and install it as the editable mode.
 This interface has some options, allowing you to perform all regular development-related tasks (building, building docs, formatting codes, etc.).
 Here we document a few of the most commonly used options; run ``python dev.py --help`` or ``--help``